uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 #### Example 4.2: Dynamically Reading and Counting Words in Multiple Files dynamically Using a Slurm Job Array

 This example job script performs the same function as [Example 4.1](#example-41-slurm-array-job-for-line-by-line-word-count), but instead of counting the number of words in a single file line by line, it is designed to dynamically count the number of words across multiple files.
 Save the below script as `dynamic_file_word_count.job`.
+It utilizes the same input files from [Example 4.1](#example-41-slurm-array-job-for-line-by-line-word-count) as described in the [Setup](#setup) section.

 ```bash linenums="1"
 #!/bin/bash